Upgrade of Super-Kamiokande with Gadolinium: PURE GD PRODUCTION AND SCREENING

 \subsection{Purification Method}

 To meet the strict radio-purity requirements for SK-Gd, a multi-step purification method was developed to produce ultra-pure \GdSOw~starting from gadolinium oxide (\GdOx).
-The raw material \GdOx, with $>$99.99\% purity (Gd$_2$O$_3$/TREO), was selected with special care to minimize thorium and uranium concentrations.
+The raw material \GdOx, with $>$99.99\% purity (Gd$_2$O$_3$/Total Rare Earth Oxide), was selected with special care to minimize thorium and uranium concentrations.